caoccao/Javet/docs/tutorial/basic/installation.rst

 .. caution::

     * Only V8 mode is supported for Android.
 Supporting Node.js mode implies huge amount of work, but is not mission impossible.
-Please contact the maintainer for detail.
+Please contact the maintainer for details.
     * If you need Node.js features on Android, please refer to project `Javenode <https://github.com/caoccao/Javenode>`_.